Coping with Aggressive Behavior in the Classroom

 3) Complete a review of any chapter on which your examination score was below 70%.

-4) Retake any chapter examination, after completing an information review, to increase that examination score to a minimum of 70% (maximum of three attempts).
+4) Retake any examination, after completing an information review, to increase that examination score to a minimum of 70% (maximum of three attempts). *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.

 5) Complete a course evaluation form at the end of the course.